engenheiroemerson/engenheiroemerson/README.md

 ---

-## 🌐 Center of Knowledge in Electrical Engineering
+## 🌐 Center of Knowledge in Mechanical & Computer Engineering

 **Connecting Engineering Knowledge Through a Digital Learning Platform**